everget/javascript-quiz/README.md

 ## JavaScript Quiz
 :question: A simple quiz for JavaScript developers.
-Test your knowledge!)

 ## Table of Contents
 1. [Labels](#labels)